 The RT125 gave some problems with the electrical system so now and then.
 Replacing heavily corroded wires solved the problems.

-In 2013 I started with a second restoration of the DKW-IFA.
-The first restoration had been done by my father in 1990/91 and since then ther was hardly done anything.
-The paint at the bottom of the frame where the engine lies, was completely vanished, de mud guards showed pimples and the gas tank was damaged.
+In 2013 I started a second restoration of the DKW-IFA.
+The first restoration had been done by my father in 1990/91 and since then there was hardly done anything.
+The paint at the bottom of the frame where the engine lies, was completely vanished, the mud guards showed pimples and the gas tank was damaged.
 In short the usage could be seen clearly.

 The DKW_IFA seemed to pull to one side, so the fine tuning had to be done.
 In the meantime it has been done and now it runs as always.

 The history of DKW

 In 1916, the Danish engineer Jørgen Skafte Rasmussen founded a factory in Saxony, Germany, to produce steam fittings.
 In the same year, he attempted to produce a steam-driven car, called the DKW.
 Although unsuccessful, he made a two-stroke toy engine in 1919, called Des Knaben Wunsch — “a boy’s desire”.
 He also put a slightly modified version of this engine into a motorcycle and called it Das Kleine Wunder — “a little marvel”.
 This was the real beginning of the DKW brand: by the 1930s, DKW was the world’s largest motorcycle manufacturer.

 Before World War II, the company had some success with forced induction racing bikes, and during the 1920s and 1930s, DKW was the world largest motorcycle manufacturer.
 After the war, the company made the RT125, 175, 250 and 350 models.